ubai97/front-editor/readme.txt

 Front Editor via Gutenberg block or shortcode that enables your visitors to submit posts and upload images.
 Just add the following shortcode to any Post, Page, or Widget:
 Add Gutenberg block `Editor Block` or `[bfe-front-editor]`

-That\'s all there is to it!
+That's all there is to it!
 Your site now can accept user-generated content.
 Everything is super easy to customize via the Plugin Settings page.

 == Translations ==